bvn-architecture/PluginsDocumentation/docs/_docs/2017-05-31-FamilyReporter.markdown

 |--------|----------|-----------|
 | The fully qualified file path of a family file | The file name, including file extension, of a family file. | The Omni class code of a family. |

-For a description on how to update the Omni class value in family files refer to 'Family Updater' document.
+For a description on how to update the Omni class value in family files refer to [Family Updater app]({{ site.baseurl }}/_docs/2017-06-15-FamilyUpdater/) document.

 ### <a id="FamParaLog"></a> Parameter Log